pola-rs/polars-book/docs/user-guide/migration/pandas.md

 ### `Polars` uses Apache Arrow arrays to represent data in memory while `Pandas` uses `Numpy` arrays

-`Polars` represents data in memory with Arrow arrays while `Pandas` represents data in memory in `Numpy` arrays.
+`Polars` represents data in memory with Arrow arrays while `Pandas` represents data in memory with `Numpy` arrays.
 Apache Arrow is an emerging standard for in-memory columnar analytics that can accelerate data load times, reduce memory usage and accelerate calculations.